Some information

 name, 'Blue Peter', was

-of discovery', when the 'Blue Peter' flag (signal
+'Blue Peter' flag (signal

 children on their own voyage of discovery through